 Are introverts less able and less likely to succeed?

 Far from it.
 Introverts have the power to be far more effective leaders than extroverts, with creativity and logical thinking just one power they possess.
-Also, acting in a way that doesn’t come naturally to you can lead to exhaustion and pushes you away from your natural skills.
-As a result, you’re far less effective than you would be if you embraced your introverted nature and learned how to make the most of it.
+Also, acting in a way that doesn’t come naturally can lead to exhaustion and push away from your natural skills.
+As a result, you’re far less effective than if you embraced your introverted nature and learned how to make the most of it.

-“There’s zero correlation between being the best talker and having the best ideas” —
+“There’s zero correlation between being the best talker and having the best ideas”

 For instance, feeling that you need to be more vocal when dealing with people one on one means that you can’t use your natural empathy to its highest degree.
 Being forced to work in a loud and highly collaborative environment means that you don’t get the solitude you need to focus on a task and unpick it.
 It often makes people analyze and come up creatively with new solutions to the problem at hand.
-All of this means you make more mistakes, miss things, and are generally less productive.
+This means you make more mistakes, miss things, and are generally less productive.